Superconducting dome in ferroelectric-type materials from soft mode instability: Theoretical framework

 \subsection{Gap equation with anharmonic phonon damping}

-We briefly recall the anharmonic BCS framework of Ref.~\cite{Setty2021}. {We will assume a large electron density limit without explicitly taking into account strong coupling effects which may be relevant to the specific case of SrTiO$_3$\cite{Chubukov2016}}.
+We briefly recall the anharmonic BCS framework of Ref.~\cite{Setty2021}.
+We assume a large electron density limit and isotropic pairing without explicitly taking into account strong coupling or multiband effects.
+The latter could be relevant to the specific case of SrTiO$_3$ and related superconductors.
+Such effects generally modify the superconducting gap, $T_c$ and chemical potential away from weak coupling values\cite{Chubukov2016}.
+In addition, we neglect the role of repulsive coulomb interactions in driving anisotropic pairing.
+The interplay of strong coupling effects with repulsive interactions and anisotropic pairing can engender novel superconducting phases that spontaneously break lattice symmetries-\cite{Setty2021-FPDW}.
+Multiple bands further modify the aforementioned properties\cite{Chubukov2016} and are expected to greatly enrich the physics we describe below.
+We leave generalizations to include these non-trivial effects for later work.
 For a generic Fermionic Matsubara frequency $\omega_n$ and momentum $\textbf k$, we denote the superconducting gap function as $\Delta(i\omega_m,\textbf k)$.
 We assume throughout a quadratic nearly-free electron dispersion relation for the electronic band.
 With a constant coupling $g$, the gap equation can be derived from the Eliashberg equations in the one-loop (weak coupling) approximation, and takes the form~\cite{Marsiglio,Kleinert}

 where $\beta$ is the inverse temperature and $V$ is the volume.
 In Matsubara frequency space, we choose the pairing mediator to be a damped optical phonon given by the bosonic propagator~\cite{Ziman}

 Here $\Omega_n$ is the bosonic Matsubara frequency for the phonon, $\Omega(q) = \omega_0 $ is the frequency of the optical phonon.
 For our initial treatment, we neglect any dispersion effects of the optical phonon.
 We take the damping $\Gamma(q)$ equal to Eq.\eqref{damping} in order to account for the effect of the soft mode.
 As the phonon mode is optical, we choose no additional dispersion effects in the damping coefficient~\cite{Klemens1966}.